Motaz-Al-Zoubi/EmailDigest/README.md

 ## What could be improved
 - I need to add a circle ci configuration file that will do the following:
   - Run the test suite on each commit to whatever branch
   - Build the project as a docker image and push this image to some docker registry like docker hub for example, with assumption that we are deploying our apps using containers in production.
-  - I have did that in a different project of mine you can take a look at it from this [link](https://github.com/Motaz-Al-Zoubi/auth-microservice), this project is built on NodeJs.
+This build will run only if we push to the master branch.
+I have did that in a different project of mine you can take a look at it from this [link](https://github.com/Motaz-Al-Zoubi/auth-microservice), this project is built on NodeJs.
 - I would add [JaCoCo Java Code Coverage Library](https://www.eclemma.org/jacoco/) that will measure the code coverage of the test suite and make sure that the code coverage is more than **95%**, then add this check to circle ci.

 ## The Bonuses